Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 Imagine we trained a model on patients aged **40-89**.
 However, in our new target test data, the age range is stricter: **50-80**.

 If we simply run the model on the test data and compare it to our original validation scores, we are cheating.
-To compare "apples to apples," a diligent data scientist would go back to the validation set, filter for patients aged 50-80, and recalculate the baseline performance.
+To compare "apples to apples," a good data scientist would go back to the validation set, filter for patients aged 50-80, and recalculate the baseline performance.

 **But let's make it harder.**